Back to Silas S. Brown's home page

 On 5th March my fiancee was allowed into the UK after a 20-minute wait while they searched her luggage after the fingerprint scanner failed (during which time she thought she'd be detained again, but she wasn't).

 We booked with the Registry Office a new slot which at least my family could attend, on March 14th (Pi Day);

-my brother played trumpet music written by my father (although we had to pre-record it so the office knew they'd be in control of the volume so as not to disturb the death registry next door), and Minmin was still able to read her poem.
+my brother played our father's trumpet music (although we had to pre-record it so the office knew they'd be in control of the volume so as not to disturb the death registry next door, and we explained the accompaniment was a chamber organ not a church organ as the latter was prohibited), and Minmin was still able to read her poem.
 Only one Cantonese friend expressed tetraphobia regarding the new date (and we explained it's only coincidence that 14 sounds like "true death" in Cantonese), but we're still sad to have lost the attendance of the bride's family over visa issues.